 Argument #3: “Sharing negative feedback with agents kills motivation and morale.”

 Quite frankly, the opposite is true.
 Front-line feedback is designed to empower agents to take ownership of the service experience they deliver, and they’re eager to do just that.
 When there is bad news, agents take it in stride—not just because the positive comments and ratings offset the negative, but because each critical response presents a golden opportunity to improve without the annoying or dreaded tap on the shoulder.

-In fact, nothing drives down motivation and morale like a performance management program that relies entirely on internal customer service metrics and the subjective opinions of managers and QA team leaders.
+In fact, nothing drives down motivation and morale like a contact center performance management program that relies entirely on internal customer service metrics and the subjective opinions of managers and QA team leaders.
 Traditional QA reviews, for example, might be based on one or two random contacts that are shared with agents days later.
 When the calls aren’t representative of overall performance (which is usually the case), or agents don’t agree with reviewers’ assessments, agents leave feeling embittered and less invested in their jobs.

 The truth is, a customer service agent’s #1 concern is how the customer defines quality and whether the experience lives up to that standard.
 The more agents know about what they could be doing better from the customer’s standpoint, the more effective and valuable they’ll become.
 And the faster their star ratings and morale will climb.